travis-ci/travis-api/README.md

 ### Deployment

-At the moment, we deploy through travisbot to the staging application in Heroku.
+At the moment, we deploy through [travisbot](https://builders.travis-ci.com/engineering/runbooks/travisbot/) to the staging application in Heroku.

 These are the steps to do so:

 1. Set up the required deployment tokens, see [Builders Manual: Deployment ](https://builders.travis-ci.com/engineering/deployment/#How-to%E2%80%A6)
 2. Head over to [#deploys](https://travisci.slack.com/messages/C03J1T613) channel in Slack
 3. Deploy: `.deploy admin-v2 to staging`
+4. You can see the new version live at https://admin-v2-staging.travis-ci.com/

-You can also use Heroku directly:
+You can also use Heroku directly from the command line:

 ```
 git push heroku master